01 of 06

 What Does Rick Dale Think About DIY Restorations?

 Contrary to what you might believe, restoration pro-Rick Dale doesn’t discourage do-it-yourself projects inspired by his work on American Restoration.
-After all, that’s how he started out.
+After all, that’s how he started.
 He does encourage taking time to do things right and learning from your work along the way.
-He also cautions to be very careful when working beyond your skill set.
+He also cautions to be very careful when working beyond your skillset.
 For instance, he prefers to work on objects made of metal rather than working on old wooden furniture.

 "Wood is not forgiving.
 If you make a mistake, it’s over.
 And if you have to change things too much, the value is totally going down," Dale remarked.